meta-introspector/Auto-GPT/stats/README.md

 `python run_version2.py ./users_repos.csv > git_samples.json`

-Alternativtly you can call it from another dir, I prepared my second copy like this :
+But you can call it from another dir, I prepared my second copy like this :
 ```
 git clone Auto-GPT Auto-GPT-work
 cd Auto-GPT-work/